 The Fulbright Teaching Excellence and Achievement Program (FTEA) is sponsored by the Bureau of Educational and Cultural Affairs, U.S. Department of State.
 It is part of the overall Fulbright Program, named in honor of Senator J. William Fulbright, which promotes mutual understanding among people of the United States and other countries.
-The Fulbright TEA Program will provide approximately 180 secondary school teachers from 75 countries with a unique opportunity to develop greater expertise in their subject areas, enhance their teaching skills, and increase their knowledge about the United States.
-The Fulbright TEA program is a six-week non-degree, non-credit academic program at a U.S. University.
-The international participants will travel to the United States for one of the two six-week professional development programs, either in January 2026 or September 2026.
+The Fulbright TEA Program will provide approximately 100 secondary school teachers from around 75 countries with a unique opportunity to develop greater expertise in their subject areas, enhance their teaching skills, and increase their knowledge about the United States.
+The Fulbright TEA Program is a six-week non-degree, non-credit academic program at a U.S. University.
+The international participants will travel to the United States for one of the two six-week professional development programs, either in January 2027 or September 2027.
 The timing of the program is subject to change, depending on the conditions in the host communities.

 Applicants must: